railwayapp/docs/src/docs/quick-start.md

 - Fill out any needed information that the template may require.

-    In the case of our Umami template we don't need to provide any extra information.
+    In the case of our Umami template, we don't need to provide any extra information.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1723688396/docs/quick-start/template_config_options_orzndo.png"
 alt="screenshot of the deploy umami template screen"